jht1493/ICM-2020-Code/weeks/02_animation.md

 ## Ex 2.3 Incrementing for animation

-These examples uses this coding pattern to create animation: A variable, circleX, is updated by increment its value.
-There is an illusion of motion as the shape is drawn one pixel to the right each time the `function draw` is called.
+These examples use this coding pattern to create animation: A variable, circleX, is updated by incrementing its value.
+There is an illusion of motion as the shape is drawn one pixel to the right each time the function 'draw' is called.

 ```
   circleX = (circleX + 1) % width;